mehulagg/gitlab_test/doc/administration/high_availability/redis.md

 /opt/gitlab/embedded/bin/redis-cli -h <redis-host-or-ip> -a '<redis-password>' info replication
 ```

-When connected to a `master` redis, you will see the number of connected
+When connected to a `primary` redis, you will see the number of connected
-`slaves`, and a list of each with connection details:
+`secondary`, and a list of each with connection details:

 ```
 # Replication